Don Sherman

 Don Sherman (6 October 1943 – 27 July 2017) was an Australian international lawn bowler, and a master builder by trade and bred cattle and horses.

 Biography

-He won a gold medal in the 1982 Commonwealth Games in Brisbane.
+Sherman represented Australia at the 1982 Commonwealth Games and won a gold medal in the 1982 Commonwealth Games in Brisbane.

 He won a gold medal at the Asia Pacific Bowls Championships in the 1985 fours at Tweed Heads, New South Wales.

 He died on 27 July 2017 after a battle with illness at the age of 82.